 Fatigued Truck Drivers

-The Insurance Institute for Highway Safety notes that more than 4,000 people died in crashes with commercial vehicles in 2017 and cites tired driving as a leading cause.
+The National Highway Traffic Safety Administration notes that nearly 5,000 people died in crashes with commercial vehicles in 2018 and cites tired driving as one of the leading causes.
 Tired drivers themselves often die in these horrific and unnecessary accidents, but others are at risk, as well.
-Of the 4,102 people killed in 2017 truck crashes, 17% were truck drivers, 68% were drivers and other occupants of passenger vehicles, and 14% were pedestrians, bicyclists or motorcyclists.
+Of the 4,951 people killed in 2018 truck crashes, 18% were truck drivers or other occupant, 71% were drivers and other occupants of passenger vehicles, and 11% were pedestrians, bicyclists or motorcyclists.

-Searcy Denney has represented Florida drivers injured in vehicle crashes for more than 40 years.
+Searcy Denney has represented Florida drivers injured in truck accidents for more than 40 years.
 Our legal team has the experience and resources to pursue not only a fatigued truck driver who may have caused a crash, but also the large trucking corporation responsible for an accident involving its fleets and drivers.

 FMCSA regulations govern the numbers of hours commercial drivers are permitted to work and drive, and mandate periodic rest breaks.
 The hours of service (HOS) rules also require drivers and their employers to keep logs of their driving, working and rest periods.